 - allowing small businesses to offer (in most instances) employee share schemes without publicly disclosing commercially sensitive financial information.

-ATO guidance regarding 'downsizer contributions'
+ATO guidance regarding 'downsizer contributions' to superannuation

 The ability to make 'downsizer contributions' effectively commenced on 1 July 2018, prompting the ATO to release further guidance with respect to this new superannuation contribution classification.